google/uribeacon/specification/ConfigService.md

 |  Lock State | Will be unlocked after successful write.|

 If the beacon is unlocked then the write will return success regardless of the contents of the parameter.
-An unlock attempt with a invalid key should return [Insufficient Authorization](#13-error-codes).
+An unlock attempt with an valid length incorrect key should return [Insufficient Authorization](#13-error-codes).
+An unlock attempt with an invalid length key should return [Invalid length](#13-error-codes).

 ### 3.4 Uri Data